Updated on 2026-04-14

 Step 1.
 Connect your Android device to your Windows computer using an USB cable.
 Make sure your Android device USB preferences are set to File transfer/Android Auto.

 Step 2.
-Locate the Spotify songs downloaded by StreamFox, select them and press Ctrl + C. Then, navigate to the Android device folder and press Ctrl + V. Your audio files will be transferred from the computer to your phone.
+Locate the audio files recorded by the screen recorder, select them and press Ctrl + C. Then, navigate to the Android device folder and press Ctrl + V. Your audio files will be transferred from the computer to your phone.

 Note: You can copy the files to any location on your Android device, Spotify can detect them.